ni-c-o-le/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session1.md

 ## Topics covered

 We did an introduction to the course, met our classmates and got an understanding of their knowledge.
-We then started to cover the history of computing and the development timeline.
+We then started to cover a short history of computing and the development timeline.

+Created a Git account and forked a repository from Craig so we can start to show our own learning in our personal learning record.

+Created our own project on git to show all excersises.

+learnt how to install a raspberry pi, set up wifi and browse the internet.
+We experemented with the terminal, running simple commands and finding others IP addresses.

 ## Personal Notes and research following this session

-I have gone though the slides in more detail making sure I understand each point/ milestone and how everything ties together.

 ## Exercises and results